It seems like matcha tea is all you hear about in health-conscious circles—and for good reason.

-Deemed an antioxidant powerhouse, matcha not only has many health benefits, but meditative properties as well.
+Deemed an antioxidant powerhouse, matcha not only has many health benefits, such as boosting heart health, but meditative properties, as well.
 And because of its powdery consistency, you can also find it in other forms of cooking outside of traditional tea.

 Matcha Tea 101

 Matcha literally means "powdered tea."
 Unlike traditional tea in which the leaves are steeped and then discarded, matcha tea contains green tea leaves crushed down into a fine powder that are then mixed with hot water until frothy.